mochajs/mocha/index.md

 <h3 id="globals-option">--globals &lt;names&gt;</h3>

   Accepts a comma-delimited list of accepted global variable names.
-For example suppose your app deliberately exposes a global named `app` and `YUI`, you may want to add `--globals app,YUI`.
+For example, suppose your app deliberately exposes a global named `app` and `YUI`, you may want to add `--globals app,YUI`.
+It also accepts wildcards.
+You could do `--globals '*bar'` and it would match `foobar`, `barbar`, etc. You can also simply pass in `'*'` to ignore all globals.

 <h3 id="ignore-leaks-option">--check-leaks</h3>